Xubuntu/wiki.xubuntu.org/New-Tester-Start.md

 if you want to go there now.
 More information on IRC is also included in these New Tester wiki [pages](#).

-To avoid confusion, its worth clearing up a few terms which we use both within these pages and elsewhere in the Xubuntu world:
+To avoid confusion, first its worth clearing up a few terms which we use both within these pages and elsewhere in the Xubuntu world:

 -   OS - Operating System, referring here to Xubuntu
 -   ISO/Image - the file you download to install Xubuntu